 Clarity of Responsibilities: A cohesive team with effective collaboration successfully leverages the skillsets of all team members, which could promote greater efficiency.
 Team work This further increases accountability and creates a platform for shared responsibility

 Mentorship and Individual Development: A team that works closely together develops an environment that promotes mentorship, shared learning and guidance.
 Encourages team members to learn from each other’s mistakes, finding solutions through a multitude of perspectives and encouraging a conversation around failure, will only deepen the personal development of each team member.

 Entrepreneur.
 Advisor.
 Author.
 Leadership Coach.

 Shubika is a dynamic entrepreneur, media spokesperson, author, leadership and performance coach, with experience that spans the financial, technology, ecommerce, education and real estate sectors in India and Internationally.
-She is the Founding Partner of EdpowerU that focuses on workplace behavior, personal and leadership development of millennials and the GenZ in India.
+Team work She is the Founding Partner of EdpowerU that focuses on workplace behavior, personal and leadership development of millennials and the GenZ in India.